sonic-net/SONiC/doc/syslog/python-logger-enhancement.md

 #### SysLogger class change

-- A new class level variable `log_registry` shall be added to `SysLogger`class.
-The type is `dict`.
+- `SysLogger` class shall be changed to a singleton
 - A new argument `enable_runtime_config` shall be added to `SysLogger.__init__`.
 Default to False.
-- SysLogger instance shall register itself to `log_registry` if `enable_runtime_config` is True.
-- SysLogger instance shall read log level configuration from CONFIG DB if `enable_runtime_config` is True and DB entry is available.
+- `SysLogger` instance shall load log level configuration from DB during initialization stage if `enable_runtime_config` is True and DB config is available.
-- SysLogger instance shall update its log level configuration to CONFIG DB if `enable_runtime_config` is True and DB entry is not available.
+- `SysLogger` instance shall save log level configuration to DB during initialization stage if `enable_runtime_config` is True and DB configuration is not available.
 - A new class level method `refresh_config` shall be added to `SysLogger` class.
-The method shall be called while receiving SIGHUP to update log configuration for each logger instance registered to `log_registry`.
+This method handles load or save log level configuration logic.

 SysLogger create flow: